amcmike3/EventTrackerProject/README.md

 # EventTrackerProject
 - This EventTrackerProject tracks workouts so weight, reps, and sets of exercises can be recorded to track growth.
-This project features a single HTML page that is manipulated via Javascript DOM manipulation.
-XHR is used to send and receive JSON Objects from RESTful api's.
-The Api's are handle via a Java backend utilizing Spring Boot Controllers, Services, and repositories.
+This project features a single HTML page that is dynamically changed via Javascript DOM manipulation.
+XHR is used to send and receive JSON Objects from RESTful api's which is how the data is populated.
+The Api's are handle via a Java backend utilizing Spring Boot and JPA.
+The underlying Database is a MySQL database and communication with the database is handled using Hibernate in conjunction with JPA.
+Stylings are handled utilizing Bootstrap and CSS.

 ## <a href="http://54.201.168.70:8080/WorkoutTrackerBoot/">Active Deployed Server Link<a/>